klinker24/Android-3DTouch-PeekView/README.md

 // it may be a good idea to set set these through resources so that you can use different options based on screen size and orientation options.setWidthPercent(.4f);           // range: .1 - .9 (default is .6) options.setHeightPercent(.4f);          // range: .1 - .9 (default is .5)

+// you can also set the size of the PeekView using absolute values, instead of percentages.
+// Setting these will override the corresponding percentage value.
+// You should use this instead of setting the size of the view from the layout resources, as those get overridden. options.setAbsoluteWidth(200);          // 200 DP options.setAbsoluteHeight(200);         // 200 DP

 // default is false.
 If you change this to true, it will ignore the width and height percentages you set. options.setFullScreenPeek(true);